Skip to content

 Are moves compulsory?

 If both die rolls can be played legally, then this must be done.
-When only die roll can be played legally, then you must play the higher die if possible.
+When only one die roll can be played legally, then you must play the higher die if possible.
 If not, you can play the lower die.
 Note that you may play the roll in such a way as to move fewer pips than the higher die indicates, by playing the lower die first.
 This scenario is common in bear-off situations, and perfectly legal as long as both rolls are played.

 What is a closed board?